 Here are the four best places to hunt them.

 If you’re planning a family vacation to Maui, the Big Island, or Kauai, pack your bow.
-Feral goats can be taken without a license.
+Feral, wild goats can be taken without a license.
 Hawaii is overrun with them, and it’s very possible to do a DIY trip — so long as you do some homework.
 Several outfitters offer free-range feral goat packages, and they make an awesome add-on if you’re making the trip for much-heralded axis deer.

 The steppes of Patagonia may be one of the least touched landscapes in the Western Hemisphere.
 This wild country only developed in a small way for sprawling cattle operations, with boundaries so vast their spread is best compared to midsize American states.
 Just like cattle ranches have morphed for hunting — or added it — in places like Texas, Argentina has a new hunting economy, the bulk of which centers around red deer.
 It’s hard to justify a trip this far south and this off the grid for feral goats, but they make an excellent addition to a high-dollar hunt, or an excellent lower-cost option if life or work brings you to this beautiful spot of the world.